VikasAhlawatCC/Club-Corra-Pilot-2/docs/features/0004_PRODUCT_IMPLEMENTATION_PLAN.md

 -   **File**: `apps/webapp/src/app/dashboard/page.tsx`
 -   **Changes**:
-    1. Fetch and display the user's total coin balance.
+    1. Fetch and display the user's total coin balance (as whole numbers only).
-    2. Fetch and display the user's transaction history.
+    2. Fetch and display the user's transaction history with all amounts shown as integers.
     3. Update the call-to-action button to "Get more rewards", linking to the authenticated rewards page.
+    4.  **Display Format**: Ensure all coin amounts and transaction values are displayed without decimal places.

 ## 4. Phase 3: Admin Panel Enhancements (`apps/admin`)